SpokenWebAlberta/spokenweb-ualberta/pages/team.md

 <div class = "figure bio"><img src="{{ '/img/bio/Luyk.jpg' | absolute_url }}" /></div>
-**Sean Luyk** Digital Curation Librarian who works to digitize, preserve, and provide access to UAlberta audio and contributes to research on the use of audio recordings in virtual research environments, including ethical curation.<br><br><br>
+**Sean Luyk** is a Digital Curation Librarian who works to digitize, preserve, and provide access to UAlberta audio and contributes to research on the use of audio recordings in virtual research environments, including ethical curation.<br><br><br>

 ### Research Associates

 <div class = "figure bio"><img src="{{ '/img/bio/Miya.jpg' | absolute_url }}" /></div>
-**Chelsea Miya** is a current Research Associate and past Postdoctoral Fellow with the SpokenWeb and Digital Initiatives at the University of Alberta.
+**Chelsea Miya**  is a Postdoctoral Fellow with the Sherman Centre for Digital Scholarship at McMaster University.
 Her research and teaching interests include critical code studies, nineteenth-century American literature, and the digital humanities.
 She also produces episodes for the <i>The SpokenWeb Podcast</i> and you can hear her work in the episodes "Sounds of Data," "Academics on Air," and "Drum Codes."

 <div class = "figure bio"><img src="{{ '/img/bio/Kroon.jpg' | absolute_url }}" /></div>
 **Ariel Kroon** is a recent graduate of U of A. Her PhD thesis studied narratives of crisis in Canadian post-apocalyptic science fiction from 1948-1989, and what contemporary Canadians can learn from them.
 She is interested in the ways that the attitudes of the past shape our future-oriented imaginaries and actions in the present.
 She has published in SFRA Review and The Goose, and is currently a non-fiction editor at Solarpunk Magazine.
 Research interests of hers include post-humanist feminist theory and philosophy, ecocriticism, and solarpunk.
 Connect with her on YouTube, at Academia.edu, or her personal blog.